-ENTHUSIAST GAMING HOLDINGS INC. NOTICE OF ANNUAL GENERAL MEETING OF SHAREHOLDERS
+ENTHUSIAST GAMING HOLDINGS INC. NOTICE OF ANNUAL GENERAL AND SPECIAL MEETING OF SHAREHOLDERS

-TAKE NOTICE THAT the annual general meeting (the "Meeting") of the shareholders of Enthusiast Gaming Holdings Inc. (the "Company") will be held on July 19, 2022, at 10:00 a.m.
-(Toronto time).
-To address potential issues arising from the unprecedented public health impact of the coronavirus outbreak (COVID-19), comply with applicable public health directives that may be in force at the time of the Meeting, and to limit and mitigate risks to the health and safety of our shareholders, team members and the broader communities, the Meeting will be held virtually through the Lumi platform at https://web.lumiagm.com/#/400650842 by using the password: "eglx2022".
+TAKE NOTICE THAT the annual general and special meeting (the "Meeting") of the shareholders of Enthusiast Gaming Holdings Inc. (the "Company") will be held on June 30, 2023, at 10:00 a.m.
+(Pacific Time) / 1:00 p.m.
+(Eastern Time).
+The Meeting will be held virtually at https://meetnow.global/M4HJADF.
 Shareholders will not be able to attend the Meeting in person.
 All shareholders will have an equal opportunity to participate at the Meeting regardless of their geographic location.
 At the Meeting, registered shareholders and duly appointed proxyholders will have the opportunity to ask questions and vote on matters properly brought before the Meeting.